 1. Preservation Strategic Planning

 In 2019, Preservation Greensboro provided strategic support to community partners seeking assistance in preservation.
 The past year included a partnership with the East White Oak School, a fascinating landmark erected by the Cone family around 1916 to serve children of African American mill workers.
 Today, the school, located at 1801 Tenth Street in northeast Greensboro, serves its surrounding neighborhood as a resource center for young people.
-Preservation Greensboro worked with the school in securing grant funding in the amount of $35,000 through two area foundations.
+Preservation Greensboro worked with the school in securing grant funding in the amount of $35,000 through two area foundations. (image, top)

-Preservation Greensboro also assisted the Sternberger Artists Center at 712 Summit Avenue in attaining a grant for updated mechanical systems.
+Preservation Greensboro also assisted the Sternberger Artists Center at 712 Summit Avenue in obtaining a grant for updated mechanical systems.
 Built as the home of Sigmund Sternberger and his sister Rosa Sternberger around 1926, the Venetian-style house serves as an artist’s center coordinated through Arts Greensboro.
 Preservation Greensboro also supports the ambitious plans of the Magnolia House Motel, located at 910 Gorrell Street, as owners restore the former Green Book hotel that hosted guests such as Ray Charles, Ezzard Charles, Ruth Brown, Ike and Tina Turner, Joe Tex, Little Willie John, Satchel Paige, and Jackie Robinson.
-The organizations board and members keep us in touch with opportunities to establish new community partnerships.
+The organization’s board and members keep us in touch with opportunities to establish new community partnerships.

 2. Watch List Wins